RustCrypto/key-wraps/aes-kw/README.md

 ![Rust Version][rustc-image]
 [![Build Status][build-image]][build-link]

-Pure Rust implementation of the [NIST AES-KW Key Wrapping Method] also described in [RFC3394].
+Pure Rust implementation of the [NIST AES-KW Key Wrap] and [NIST AES-KWP Key Wrap with Padding] modes also described in [RFC3394] and [RFC5649].

 ## About